 - Charges that Israel gobbles up "Arab land" out of imperialist obsession

-Holding a non-tenured “research” position at Harvard’s Center for Middle East Studies (CMES), Sara Roy presents herself as a “political economist” with expertise on the politics and economics of the Gaza Strip.
+Sara Roy was born and raised in West Hartford, Connecticut and is the daughter of Jewish parents who survived the Holocaust.
+Holding a non-tenured “research” position at Harvard’s Center for Middle East Studies (CMES), she presents herself as a “political economist” with expertise on the politics and economics of the Gaza Strip.
 She holds a Ph.D. in education, but no academic degrees in economics, political science, or Middle East Studies.
 In the mid-1980s she lived, for a short time, in Gaza, where she was paid as a research assistant by the West Bank Data Base Project — a propaganda campaign directed by non-academic, anti-Israel leftists.

 Described by psychology professor Phyllis Chesler as one of academia’s “most savage critics of America and Israel,” Roy was born Jewish.
 Frequently citing her “Jewish roots,” she spends much of her time giving lectures and composing op-eds about the Arab-Israeli conflict.
 Her writings on the Middle East are, by and large, anti-Israel propaganda diatribes; many appear in CounterPunch and other non-academic periodicals and Web magazines that are openly hostile toward Israel; some of these publications have close ties to the Palestine Liberation Organization (PLO).